nvidia-holoscan/holoscan-sdk/docs/gxf/doc/cuda/CudaExtension.rst

 This codelet is required to get connected in the graph pipeline after all CUDA ops codelets.
 When a message entity is received, it would find all of the :code:`nvidia::gxf::CudaStreamId` in that message, and extract out each :code:`nvidia::gxf::CudaStream`.
 With each ``CudaStream`` handle, it synchronizes all previous :code:`nvidia::gxf::CudaStream.record()` events, along with all submitted GPU operations before this point.

 .. note::
-     ``CudaStreamSync`` must be set in the graph when :code:`nvidia::gxf::CudaStream.record()` is used, otherwise it may cause memory leak.
+     ``CudaStreamSync`` must be set in the graph when :code:`nvidia::gxf::CudaStream.record()` is used, otherwise it may cause a memory leak.

 * Component ID: 0d1d8142-6648-485d-97d5-277eed00129c
 * Base Type: nvidia::gxf::Codelet